 Even if you entirely avoid temples during your Japanese holiday, it is impossible not to encounter the legacy of this mythical Japanese religious leader.

-More commonly referred to as Kōbō-Daishi (弘法大師, Grand Master who propagated Buddhist doctrine), Kūkai was the famed founder of the influential Shingon School of Japanese Buddhism.
-In his 30s, he studied Buddhism in Tang Dynasty China, during which he also received esoteric indoctrination from Chinese Vajrayana Buddhist Master Huiguo.
-After his return to Japan, Kūkai steadily gained recognition for his Buddhism insights as well as his talents as a calligrapher, scholar, poet, and public works administrator.
+More commonly referred to as Kōbō-Daishi (弘法大師, Grand Master who propagated Buddhist doctrine), Kūkai was the founder of the influential Shingon School of Japanese Buddhism.
+In his 30s, the master studied Buddhism in Tang Dynasty China, during which he also received esoteric indoctrination from Chinese Vajrayana Buddhist Master Huiguo.
+After his return to Japan, Kūkai steadily gained recognition for his Buddhism insights.
+He was also renowned for his talents as a calligrapher, scholar, poet, and public works administrator.